ItsNickBarry/hyperbolic-canvas/README.md

 [manifesto]: http://tauday.com/tau-manifesto

 ### Object Classes and Their Functions
-The hyperbolic canvas makes use of four geometric object classes, defined relative to the Euclidean plane.
+The hyperbolic canvas makes use of several geometric object classes, defined relative to the Euclidean plane.

 #### Angle
 A non-function object which contains convenience functions related to angles.